NuwandaCreations/NuwandaCreations/README.md

 ## About me:

-- 📲 Android Developer since 2021.
+- 📲 Android Developer since 2021 (with Kotlin).
 - 👨‍🎓 Industrial Organization Engineer from the University of Zaragoza.
 - 👨‍💼 Currently doing an internship at Optiva Media company from 20/04/2023 to 19/10/2023 at the Android Development Team.
 - 👮‍♂️ Infantry Liutenant in the Spanish Army.
 I have more than 9 years experience leading medium and large teams (20-120 people).